awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-classiclink.md

 **Note**
 In this scenario, VPC B can either be a VPC in an account that supports EC2\-Classic, or an account that supports EC2\-VPC only\.

-![\[VPC peering with local ClassicLink\]](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/images/peering-with-local-classiclink-diagram.png)
+![\[VPC peering with local ClassicLink\]](http://docs.aws.amazon.com/vpc/latest/peering/images/peering-with-local-classiclink-diagram.png)

 The route tables for VPC A contain routes for local VPC traffic, and routes to enable communication to the linked EC2\-Classic instance\.
 The custom route table for VPC A contains a route that enables instances in the subnet to communicate with the peer VPC over the VPC peering connection, and a route to route all Internet traffic to the Internet gateway\.
 The custom route table for VPC B contains a route to enable instances in the subnet to communicate with the peer VPC over the VPC peering connection\.

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/peering-configurations-classiclink.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-classiclink.html)

 The owner of VPC A must modify the VPC peering connection to enable instance A to communicate with VPC B, and update the main route table\.
 The owner of VPC B must modify the VPC peering connection to enable VPC B to communicate with instance A\.

+**Note**
+If one VPC is in a region with EC2\-Classic and the other VPC is in a region without EC2\-Classic, the option to update the ClassicLink settings is disabled in the console for the region without EC2\-Classic\.
+Therefore, you must use the AWS CLI instead\.

 **Topics**
 + [Modifying the VPC Peering Connection for VPC A](#peering-configurations-modify-vpc-a)